Vermont Senate

 The Vermont Senate is the upper house of the Vermont General Assembly, the state legislature of the U.S. state of Vermont.
 The senate consists of 30 members elected from multi-member districts.
 Each senator represents at least 20,300 citizens.
-Senators are elected to two-year terms and there is no limit to the number of terms that a senator may serve.
+Senators are elected to two-year terms and there is no limit to the number of terms a senator may serve.

-As in other upper houses of state and territorial legislatures and the U.S. Senate, the state senate of Vermont has special functions, such as confirming or rejecting gubernatorial appointments to executive departments, the state cabinet, commissions, and boards, as well as electing members to the Vermont Supreme Court.
+As in other upper houses of state and territorial legislatures and the U.S. Senate, the Vermont Senate has special functions, such as confirming or rejecting gubernatorial appointments to executive departments, the state cabinet, commissions, boards, and (for the first six-year term) the state's judiciary.

 The Vermont Senate meets at the Vermont State House in the state capital of Montpelier.

 Districting and terms

-The 30 Senators are elected from 16 single and multi-member senate districts.
+The 30 senators are elected from 16 single- and multi-member senate districts.
 The districts largely correspond to the boundaries of the state's 14 counties with adjustments to ensure equality of representation.
 Each district elects between 1 and 3 senators at-large depending on population.
-For the 2023–2033 districts, Seven districts elect one senator each, four districts elect two each, and five elect three.
+For the 2023–2033 districts, seven districts elect one senator each, four districts elect two each, and five districts elect three each.
 Senators in multi-member districts are elected at-large throughout the district.
 Vermont is the only state to have any senate districts represented by more than two senators each, as well as the only state to employ bloc voting for senate elections.

-Vermont is one of the 14 states where the upper house of its state legislature serves at a two-year cycle, rather than the more common four-year term in the majority of states.
+Vermont is one of the 14 states where the upper house of its state legislature serves non-staggered, two-year terms, rather than the more common four-year term.
+There are no term limits.
+The governor is empowered to fill legislative vacancies; the party of the previous holder of the seat almost always recommends candidates, and the governor usually chooses an appointee from that list, though this process is a tradition and not legally required.

-Senate district lines are drawn with an eye toward adhering to the boundaries of the state's 14 counties, and the districts are named after the county or counties in which the bulk of the district is located.
-However, due to equal representation requirements of the federal and state constitutions, most districts do not have precisely the same boundaries as their respective counties, containing either one or more towns from neighboring counties or not containing one or more from their own county (or both).

 Leadership

-The Lieutenant Governor of Vermont serves as the President of the Senate, but casts a vote only if required to break a tie.
-In his or her absence, the President pro tempore presides over the Senate.
-The President pro tempore is elected by the majority party caucus followed by confirmation from the entire body through a Senate Resolution, and is the Senate's chief leadership position.
+The lieutenant governor of Vermont serves as the president of the Senate, but casts a vote only if required to break a tie.
+In the absence of the lieutenant governor, the president pro tempore presides over the Senate.
+The president pro tempore is elected by the majority party caucus followed by confirmation from the entire body through a Senate resolution, and is the Senate's chief leadership position.
 The majority and minority leaders are elected by their respective party caucuses.

 Committee assignments are determined by the Committee on Committees.
-This panel consists of the Lieutenant Governor, the President pro tempore and one member chosen by the full Senate.
-For several years the third member of the committee has been Richard Mazza.
+This panel consists of the lieutenant governor, the president pro tempore and one member chosen by the full Senate.
+From 1997 to 2024 the third member of the committee was Richard Mazza.
+As of 2025, the third member is Ginny Lyons.